Prana

-In yoga, Indian medicine and Indian martial arts, prana (प्राण, prāṇa; the Sanskrit word for breath, "life force", or "vital principle") permeates reality on all levels including inanimate objects.
+In yoga, Ayurveda, and Indian martial arts, prana (प्राण, prāṇa; the Sanskrit word for breath, "life force", or "vital principle") permeates reality on all levels including inanimate objects.
 In Hindu literature, prāṇa is sometimes described as originating from the Sun and connecting the elements.

 Five types of prāṇa, collectively known as the five vāyus ("winds"), are described in Hindu texts.
 Ayurveda, tantra and Tibetan medicine all describe prāṇa vāyu as the basic vāyu from which the other vāyus arise.

 Prana is divided into ten main functions: The five Pranas – Prana, Apana, Udana, Vyana and Samana – and the five Upa-Pranas – Naga, Kurma, Devadatta, Krikala and Dhananjaya.

-Pranayama, one of the eight limbs of yoga, is intended to expand prana.
+Pranayama, one of the eight limbs of yoga, is intended to expand conscious awareness of prana.

 Etymology

-V. S. Apte provides fourteen different meanings for the Sanskrit word prāṇa (प्राण) including breath or respiration; the breath of life, vital air, principle of life (usually plural in this sense, there being five such vital airs generally assumed, but three, six, seven, nine, and even ten are also spoken of); energy or vigour; the spirit or soul.
+V.S.
+Apte provides fourteen different meanings for the Sanskrit word prāṇa (प्राण) including breath or respiration; the breath of life, vital air, principle of life (usually plural in this sense, there being five such vital airs generally assumed, but three, six, seven, nine, and even ten are also spoken of); energy or vigour; the spirit or soul.

 Of these meanings, the concept of "vital air" is used by Bhattacharyya to describe the concept as used in Sanskrit texts dealing with pranayama, the manipulation of the breath.
 Thomas McEvilley translates prāṇa as "spirit-energy".
 The breath is understood to be its most subtle material form, but is also believed to be present in the blood, and most concentrated in semen and vaginal fluid.

+Scholars are divided on the original meanings of prana and apana.
+Some, like Böhtlingk, argue that originally prana meant inbreathing, while apana meant outbreathing.
+Others, like Deussen, claim the opposite, stating that prana meant outbreathing and apana meant inbreathing.
+However, they agree that in later times, these two terms came to refer to air located in different parts of the body, with prana associated with the upper parts and apana with the lower parts.

 Early references

-The ancient concept of prāṇa is described in many Hindu texts, including Upanishads and Vedas.
-One of the earliest references to prāṇa is from the 3,000-year-old Chandogya Upanishad, but many other Upanishads use the concept, including the Katha, Mundaka and Prasna Upanishads.
-The concept is elaborated upon in great detail in the literature of haṭha yoga, tantra, and Ayurveda.